Karl Hofer: Early years and career (1878–1920)

 Since 1905, Hofer's paintings had been regularly shown at exhibitions.
 In 1908 he was represented at the exhibition of the "Berlin Secession", founded by Max Liebermann.
 In Berlin, Hofer became a member of the new "Freie Secession" in 1913 and was represented at its first exhibition in 1914, together with Max Liebermann, and German Expressionist painters Erich Heckel, Ernst Ludwig Kirchner, Max Pechstein and Karl Schmidt-Rottluff.
 Hofer traveled to India in 1910 and 1911.
-During the Summer of 1914, during a stay in the French seaside resort of Ambleteuse, the Hofers were surprised by the outbreak of the First World War and were interned because of their citizenship.
+During the summer of 1914, during a stay in the French seaside resort of Ambleteuse, the Hofers were surprised by the outbreak of World War I and were interned because of their citizenship.
 Mathilde and the sons were eventually allowed to return to Germany at the end of 1914.
-Hofer was dismissed by the mediation of Reinhart in 1917, and moved to Switzerland, first to Churwalden, then to Zurich.
+Hofer was dismissed by the mediation of Reinhart in 1917, and moved to Switzerland, first to Churwalden, then to Zürich.

 After the end of the war, Hofer returned to his family in Berlin, in 1919.
 In 1920 he was appointed to the College of Fine Arts in Charlottenburg, and in 1921 he was appointed professor.
 The College of Fine Arts was merged in 1924 with the Arts and Crafts Museum to form the United State Schools of Free and Applied Arts.
 In recognition for his services as an artist and as a professor, Hofer was admitted to the Prussian Academy of Arts in 1923.
 Between the art movements of the twenties, Hofer represented his own style, which was later referred to as "Magic Realism".
 Hofer's paintings were represented in many museums.
 In 1928 he was invited to the International Art Exhibition of the Carnegie Institute in Pittsburgh, Pennsylvania in the United States.